Andersso/battlescreen-respawn-timer/README.md

 Vehicle Respawn Timer for Battlescreen
 -------------

-This is a userscript that allows you to see the approximate time remaining for each destroyed vehicle while playing.
+This is a userscript that allows you to see the approximate time remaining for each destroyed vehicle while playing Battlefield 4 with your battlescreen opened!

 ### Requirements: ######
  - Chrome: [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)